tundraparisi/dscoding-projects/Nikita.Olefir/README.md

 - usage of streamlit;

 ## Progress track

 - [X] Create a GitHub folder for the project.
 - [X] Create a README file
 - [ ] Write a function to open a dataset from Kaggle directly to the VSCode
 - [ ] Download the dataset
-- [ ] Redact the dataset with pandas
+- [ ] Redact the dataset with pandas.